webrecorder/browsertrix-crawler/README.md

 #### Scope Rule Examples

-For example, the following seed will start on `https://example.com/startpage.html` and crawl all pages on the `https://example.com/` domain, except pages that match the regexes `example.com/skip.*` or `example.com/search.*`
+For example, the following seed will start on `https://example.com/startpage.html` and crawl all pages on the `https://example.com/` domain.
+With the .* regular expression, any character after will be exclude except pages that match the regexes `example.com/skip.*` or `example.com/search.*`.
+It will also match characters before if placed on the other end of the string, this means that example.com/skip/postfeed will also be excluded.

 ```
 seeds: